 3. Then, you will be asked to complete a Clinical personality test to ensure no personality issues that might hinder your performance as a firefighter.

-What to expect in your verbal reasoning test in FRV's Written Selection Test (WST) Pearson VUE:
+What to expect in your verbal reasoning test in FRV's Written Selection Test (WST) ACER:

-The Verbal reasoning test questions in WST Pearson VUE’s verbal reasoning test are multiple-choice test questions.
-These questions are designed to measure your verbal reasoning skills which includes your ability to process verbal information in an effective and efficient manner, identify critical issues and master the English language as a way to communicate and comprehend instructions.
+The Verbal reasoning test questions in WST ACER’s verbal reasoning test are multiple-choice test questions.
+These questions are designed to measure your verbal comprehension skills which includes your ability to process verbal information in an effective and efficient manner, identify critical issues and master the English language as a way to communicate and comprehend instructions.

 FRV tailored example verbal reasoning test questions: